DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Results

 \subsection{Experimental Setup}

 The experimental setup is shown in Fig. \ref{fig:gripper}.
 From a starting position, our policy is able to move to the strawberry and a grasp is attempted.
 The strawberry is then lifted and placed on the green square (goal).
 Any strawberry that is moved by the policy to the goal is labeled a success, otherwise it is labeled a failure.
 Failure modalities include missing a grasp of the strawberry completely or dropping the strawberry before reaching the target zone.
 Following best practices, the strawberries which are used for expert demonstrations are discarded and new strawberries are used for testing.
-We used the same set of two DenseTact sensors for the entire course of the project, across thousands of demos and experimental roll-outs.
+We used the same two DenseTact sensors for the entire course of the project, across thousands of demos and experimental roll-outs.

 To clearly highlight differences between the evaluated methods, we conduct a series of pick-and-place trials on strawberries, tomatoes, and blackberries.
-Specifically, we perform 25 trials per strawberry, 50 per tomato, and 20 per blackberry.
-By conducting such a large number of trials, we both demonstrate the consistency of our method and create a key point of distinction from prior work, while allowing subtle damage to build up and become apparent.
+Specifically, we perform 25 trials per each strawberry, 50 per each tomato, and 20 per each blackberry.
+By conducting such a large number of trials, we both demonstrate the consistency of our method and create a key point of distinction from prior work.
 For each fruit type, we further vary the size categories: strawberries are tested across three size ranges (small: $<$4 cm, medium: 4–6 cm, large: $>$6 cm), tomatoes across two sizes (small: $<$3 cm, medium: $\geq$3 cm), and blackberries across three sizes (small: $<$2.5 cm, medium: 2.5–3.5 cm, large: $>$3.5 cm).
-These size categories are based on measured fruit length.
-To ensure consistency, all fruit used in the experiment were sourced on the same day from a single lot, ensuring similar ripeness and quality.
+These size categories are based on measured fruit length. \review{For each method and fruit size we perform all trials on the \emph{same} fruit.
+This allows subtle damage to build up and become apparent, while showcasing the true delicacy of our method.} To ensure consistency, all fruit used in the experiment were sourced on the same day from a single lot, ensuring similar ripeness and quality.
 The fruit starts on a small 3D-printed pedestal positioned in the center of the white start square.
 The gripper starts 20 cm away from the strawberry and moves on average 20 cm to the goal region.
 We employ an Intel Realsense D435i camera positioned on the robot wrist, angled toward the gripper.
 We utilize the Ufactory xArm7 operating in position control mode for the experiments.